This topic summarizes the features and kernel interfaces supported by Alibaba Cloud Linux 2.

-If you have knowledge about the Linux kernel and need to use Linux kernel features, you can perform operations based on the Alibaba Cloud Linux 2 kernel features and interfaces described in the following table.
+If you have a knowledge about the Linux kernel and want to use Linux kernel features, you can perform operations based on the Alibaba Cloud Linux 2 kernel features and interfaces described in the following table.

 |Memcg backend asynchronous reclaim||Alibaba Cloud Linux 2 provides the backend asynchronous reclaim feature for memcgs.
 This feature differs from the global kswapd kernel thread in that it uses the workqueue mechanism instead of a corresponding memcg kswapd kernel thread.|

 |Memcg QoS feature of the cgroup v1 interface||The memcg quality of service (QoS) can be used to control locks and limits on memory usage in a memcg.
 Alibaba Cloud Linux 2 provides the memcg QoS feature supported by the cgroup v1 interface in the kernel of the 4.19.91-18.al7 or later version.|

 |Memcg Exstat feature||Alibaba Cloud Linux 2 provides the memcg exstat (Extend/Extra) feature in the kernel of the 4.19.91-18.al7 or later version.|

 |TCP-RT configurations||TCP-layer service monitoring (TCP-RT) is supported on Alibaba Cloud Linux 2 with a kernel of the 4.19.91-21.al7 or later version.|